 Congress establishes Mt.
 Rainier National Park in Washington State in response to efforts of the Sierra Club and other groups.

-John Muir and friends found the Sierra Club.
+John Muir and others found the Sierra Club.

 The Sierra Club helps block efforts to weaken the Clean Air Act.

 The Sierra Club supports the Save-the-Redwoods League and protests threats to redwoods, which ultimately leads to the establishment of a network of state parks to protect coastal redwoods.

 The Sierra Club successfully opposes a proposal for major dams in Yellowstone National Park.